 The team examined G. sulfurreducens biofilms with a high-powered microscope.
 They found the biofilms were composed of bacterial cells situated in a microbially-secreted goo with nano-sized channels running through them.
 They suggested water could flow through these nano-channels like it flows through carbon nanotubes during evaporation, producing electricity.

-To test this idea, they first used a laser to carve out small rectangular slices of thin biofilm and placed each slice of biofilm on a glass slide with two gold electrodes across it.
+To test this idea, they first used a laser to carve out small rectangular slices of thin biofilm and placed each slice of biofilm on a glass slide with 2 gold electrodes across it.
 When they floated this system in water, it produced around 0.5 volts, or about 10% of the voltage of a standard ipod battery.
 Removing the water also removed the voltage, confirming that the electricity was coming directly from the water.

 The biofilm device maintained a power density more than 10 times greater than what had previously been produced using carbon nanotubes.
 It was also able to sustain this power output for up to a month.
 When the team connected multiple devices together, they were able to produce enough energy to power a simple electronic display.
 They also found the device worked whether the organisms inhabiting the biofilm were alive or dead, unlike microbial fuel cells which require constant feeding to keep the microbes alive.